sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 ..
 Tip:: There are several ways to setup and use your software on Spider.
 In this page you will learn:

-     * which software is provided by default on the system
+     * what is our policy for system software installations
      * how to install your software on the local filesystem
      * using containerization for making your software portable across different platforms
      * distributing your software on different platforms